Tomson909/PhysicalActivity/0_LiteratureReview/README.md

   - **[Webpage](https://machinelearningmastery.com/how-to-develop-rnn-models-for-human-activity-recognition-time-series-classification/)**
   - **Objective**: Activity Recognition Using Smartphones Dataset
   - **Methods**: CNN-LSTM and ConvLSTM Network modell
-  - **Outcomes**: Based on the dataset a accuracy of around 90% could be achieved.
+  - **Outcomes**: Based on the dataset an accuracy of around 90% could be achieved.
   - **Relation to the Project**: The objective of this project is the same but the dataset is different.
 More information can be found on the webpage.